-Prior to joining Metropolitan, Estrada was First Deputy Commissioner of the City of Chicago’s Department of Family and Support Services (DFSS).
-Before that he served as Executive Director of Erie Neighborhood House in Chicago, where his accomplishments included creating Erie Elementary Charter School.
+Estrada has more than two decades of leadership experience in human services, philanthropy and government.
+Prior to joining Metropolitan Estrada served as First Deputy Commissioner of the City of Chicago’s Department of Family and Support Services (DFSS).
+Before that he served as Executive Director and of Erie Neighborhood House in Chicago, where his accomplishments included creating Erie Elementary Charter School.

 His record of civic and community involvement includes appointment to the Chicago Early Learning Executive Council; the University of Illinois Board of Trustees; Board of Directors of Leadership Greater Chicago; and Board member of the Woods Fund of Chicago.